NetTech2001/netbox-interface-synchronization/README.md

 Thanks to a massive contribution from bastianleicht the Interface Synchronization plugin has become the Component Synchronization plugin.

 This plugin allows you to compare and synchronize component names and types between devices and device types in NetBox 4.3+.
 It can be useful for finding and correcting inconsistencies between components when changing the device type.

 ## Compatibility
-Tested with NetBox versions 4.3.1+  This plugin is not compatible with Netbox 2 or 3
+Tested with NetBox versions 4.3.1+  This plugin is not compatible with Netbox 2 or 3.
+For those versions use the original nexbox-interface-sync codebase by rizlas and drygdryg that this plugin was built on.

 ## Installation
 If your NetBox 4 installation uses virtualenv, activate it like this: